Learn how to make a clean eating meal plan on a budget by following these easy steps. Make a simple meal plan for your weekly family meals.

 Once you get used to planning your dinner schedule, add in breakfast and lunch.
 When you plan your dinners, consult your family calendar first.
 Evenings that are busy with sports or other activities will require a quick-prep meal.
 If you want to try out a new recipe, save it for a night when you’ll be home without interruptions.

 A chalkboard in the kitchen is a fun way to record your meal plan.
 It has the added benefit of avoiding the annoying “What’s for dinner?” question from the kids.
 A weekly meal planning calendar can also be printed out and you can jot down all your meals for the week.
 You can download my custom weekly meal plan template to get started.

 In addition, there are many resources online to help plan meals and record them.
 When I started meal planning, I used a program called Living Cookbook to record my plans on a calendar on my computer.
 One of my favorite things about this method is that if I’m out of ideas for dinner, I can look back to see what we ate in previous months.
 If my schedule is especially crazy one week, I can simply copy an old meal plan and paste it into the week ahead.

 Keep It Interesting

-It’s so easy to get stuck in a rut when it comes to creating a clean eating meal plan.
+It’s so easy to get stuck in a rut when it comes to creating a clean eating meal plan on a budget.
 I recommend trying at least one new recipe each week.
 You can find inspiration on Pinterest or your favorite blogs.
 Cookbooks and magazines can give you new ideas too.
 I have a board on Pinterest called “Recipes to Try.”
 When I see something online that I’d like to make at some point, I pin it on that board so I can come back to it later.